Statement of Compliance with the QCA Corporate Governance Code

 The Board has sufficient members to contain the appropriate balance of skills and experience to effectively operate and control the business.
 No one individual has unfettered powers to make decisions.

 The Roles of the Chairman and Chief Executive are not separate, however following consultation with the Company’s Nominated Adviser it is believed that this situation is appropriate for the Group’s current size and stage of growth.
 This position is reviewed regularly and discussed with advisers.
 The Executive Chairman’s main responsibility is the leadership and management, of the Group, the Board and its governance, including the planning and implementing of resources.
-The Group has an MD & CEO of its entity in India to manage the Indian operations.
+The Group has an MD & CEO of its entity in India to manage the Indian operations and the Group Engineering function, which all reports into the MD & CEO of India.
 A Senior Vice President of International Sales handles all sales and opportunities outside of India.
-A Group Chief Financial Officer manages the finances of the Group while group engineering is managed by the Executive Vice President Global Engineering.
+A Group Chief Financial Officer manages the finances of the Group while group engineering all reports into the MD & CEO of India.
 These executive managers are very experienced and it is therefore felt that there is no need for a separate Chief Executive Officer role.

 The Executive Directors are responsible for the leadership and day-to-day management of the Group, including recruitment and management of resources.
 This includes formulating and recommending the Group’s strategy for Board approval and executing the approved strategy.